 My main research interests lie in the interdisciplinary study of social and psychological aspects of shared beliefs and social remembering, especially in relation to conspiracy theories, antisemitism and Holocaust remembrance.
 I am also interested more generally in the relationship between psychology and history.

-At present, I am working on a project which looks at the visual rhetoric of atrocity.
-Specifically, I am interested in the role which atrocity photographs played, and continue to play, in forging the public memory of the Second World War in the countries of the former Yugoslavia.
-Focusing specifically on visual representations of one of the most controversial episodes of that war, namely genocidal violence perpetrated in the Independent State of Croatia (1941-1945), the project examines the history of the relevant atrocity images, scrutinizes the institutional dynamic behind their collection and preservation, and explores their subsequent dissemination through books, exhibitions, media reports, films, etc. The project pays particular attention to the continuities and discontinuities in the ways in which atrocity photographs shaped the public perception of the history of the Second World War, first in socialist Yugoslavia, and later also in successor states, and examines how images were strategically and selectively mobilized in different contexts to sustain particular local, national and regional political or cultural agendas.
-I am currently working on a monograph on this topic, to be published by Bloomsbury Academic in 2018.
+At present, the main focus of my research is the visual rhetoric of atrocity.
+I have recently completed a book on the role which atrocity photographs played, and continue to play, in forging the public memory of the Second World War in the countries of the former Yugoslavia.
+Focusing on visual representations of one of the most controversial episodes of that war - genocidal violence perpetrated against Serbs, Jews and Roma in the Independent State of Croatia between 1941-1945 - the book examines the history of the relevant atrocity images, scrutinizes the institutional dynamic behind their collection and preservation, and explores their subsequent dissemination through books, exhibitions, media reports, films, etc. The book pays particular attention to the politics of atrocity images and the continuities and discontinuities in the ways in which they shapted public perception of the history of the genocide in the Independent State of Croatia over the years.
+Picturing Genocide in the Independent State of Croatia was published by Bloomsbury Academic in July 2020.

 Previously I worked on a number of projects on conspiracy theories, antisemitism and different aspects of Holocaust memorialisation.